noemielefrancq/paper-index-fitness-dynamics-trees/README.md

     - Window of time on which to search for samples in the population:
       *wind*, see more details below.

-The function outputs the index of each node (internal and terrminal).
+The function outputs a vector containing the index of each node (internal and terminal).

 More details on the input of the function: